magnolia-cms/react-demos/README.md

 # Features - 2.
 Magnolia Page

+A Magnolia page template that delivers a single page app.
+The tours content is rendered directly in the page via template script so no REST call is required.

 ![](_dev/README-react-page.jpg)

 # Features - 3.
-Decoupled
+Decoupled / Headless

+A React app running on another server gets content from Magnolia content apps via REST calls.

 ![](_dev/README-react-decoupled.jpg)